 Step 5c - Defining the Problem - SMART Aims

-When answering ‘What are we trying to accomplish?’, we are actually stating the raison d’etre of the project, the whole purpose of it existing.
+When answering ‘What are we trying to accomplish?’, we are in fact stating the raison d’etre of the project, the whole purpose of it existing.
 In this we need to create a statement that acts as your project’s aim.
 There are many benefits to having such a statement:

 – Communicates clearly what you are trying to do – Having a clear direction towards a defined goal is important as everyone you need to work with in undertaking your project can then easily understand what you are trying to do.
 This helps in getting them onside, whether it’s co-operating with changes to practice, collecting data for you, etc.